victorscardozo/Projeto_Integrador/README.md

 ## Result

-You can visualize the project by accessing: https://victorscardozo.github.io/Projeto_Integrador/
+You can visualize the project by accessing: https://victorscardozo.github.io/Projeto_Integrador/ (Please note that if you click on the login button, it will take you to the home page of the application)